CavalettoCake/CavalettoCake.github.io/_posts/2023-12-03-Portfolio graph.md

 render_with_liquid: false
 ---

-This post is a follow-up to a previous post where we created data tables with values and metrics from tickers in a portfolio.
-I will be using the same data tables (see the code here).
+This post is a follow-up to a [previous post](https://cavalettocake.github.io/posts/Portfolio-graph/) where we created data tables with values and metrics from tickers in a portfolio.
+The same data frames will be used here (see previous post for code).
 In this post, we will calculate portfolio returns and create charts and graphs.

 ## Create a pie chart of the portfolio